-Technology has moved on, internet speeds are way faster than back then, and the range of uses websites are now put to would seem likes science fiction to anyone using the web back in those early days.
+Technology has moved on, internet speeds are many times faster than back then, and the range of uses websites are now put to would seem like science fiction to anyone using the web back in those early days.

-But even if your website does well in the search results but is slow, clunky, and poorly laid out, people are not going to have the patience to stick around for more than a few seconds.
-When that happens, all of that time, cost and effort will have gone to waste, and if your business depends on attracting and converting customers via the web, you have a pretty big problem to fix!
+But even if your website does well in search results but is slow, clunky, and poorly laid out, people are not going to have the patience to stick around.
+They will leave, and when that happens, all of the cost, time and effort will have gone to waste.
+And if your business depends on attracting and converting customers via the web, you have a pretty big problem to fix!

 So why use Targa?

 Our depth of experience, knowledge and range of skills helps Targa stand out.

 In recent years many freelance website designers and web design agencies have started because of the availability of DIY